Health Navigation Menu

 - One-stop access to all your insurance options.
 HealthCare.gov helps in your search for insurance by giving you all your insurance options based on information you provide, including your age, location, and other important life circumstances.

 - Information on the new health reform laws and your rights as a patient.
-The website gives you information about the different provisions of the Affordable Care Act and has a timeline of implementation through 2015.
+The website gives you information about the different provisions of the Affordable Care Act.

 - Helpful tips for preventative care.
 HealthCare.gov gives useful tips on how to stay healthy based on your situation.